vyasn30/bewada/README.md

+# Neural chess
 * Establish the search tree
 * Use a neural net to prune the search tree

+# Parsing
+- We parse the board to a 8x8x5 bit vector

+# Notes

 Define : Value Network
 V - f(state)